Hotslicer/Shreyan-Phadke-BlueStamp-Eng-Portfolio/index.md

 # Modification

 For my modification, my goal was to make my pen plotter able to switch colors.
-The concept was to be able to incorporate multiple colors into each image by switching the pen the machine was holding.
-The task was very daunting, requiring significant mechanical and firmware creation to support.
+The concept was to incorporate multiple colors into each image by switching the pen the machine was holding.
+The basis of the modification was an existing color-switching pen plotter design that I heavily modified.
+It involved a new pen holder mechanism that featured a motor and servo.
+The motor could oscillate the pen up and down giving it a Z axis while the servo could let the pen out of the pen holder while switching pens.
+A pen rack would also be added in front of the machine for it to be able to choose between 11 different pens.

+To build this modification I 3d printed several files and ordered a new motor, servo, and bearings for the updated pen holder.
+I also created a Pen rack and wooden supports that attached to the machine.
+The pen rack was placed at the limit of the machine's X-axis reach to maximize the drawing surface.
+I encountered several challenges while building such as complicated screws and fittings and difficult wiring.

+Another significant problem that occurred was the limitations of the Arduino Uno CNC that came with the standard pen plotter.
+The Arduino was only designed for 2 axes, X and Y, and didn't have a PWM slot for the Z-axis motor on the modification.
+To solve this I ordered a new Arduino as well as a dedicated CNC shield for it.
+This new CNC shield supported all 3 axes.
+After transferring all the connections to the new CNC shield another issue I encountered was the control scheme.
+The CNC shield was designed for a simple 1 Motor X, 1 motor Y machine however my machine used a dual motor scheme, with motors moving in opposite directions to control X and Y. To solve this I had to manually edit the Arduino firmware.

+With these changes the machine could draw like a normal pen plotter once again, drawing images and text with good resolution.

+Following this the next goal was to add the color switching software to the machine.
+For this the machine needed coordinates that corresponded to each color.

 *Still being Developed*